How important is the ozone layer? – DW – 09/16/2024

 In the 1980s, the ozone layer — or lack of it — loomed large in the public imagination, as scientists warned its continued destruction could be catastrophic for humanity and the planet.

-It led to what is seen as one of the most successful environmental agreements ever which set out to reverse the damage.
+That warning led to what is seen as one of the most successful environmental agreements ever, which set out to reverse the damage.

 So why are holes still appearing?
 And what does ozone have to do with climate change?